akullpp/karma-cucumber-reporter/README.md

 };
 ```

-## Demo
+## Example

-For a demonstration, please have a look at the [examples](examples/) folder.
-It will produce a report like this:
+For an example, please have a look at the [examples](examples/) folder.
+It will produce a report like this when you run `npm test`:

 ![](examples/report.png)